chelscelis/chels-celis/README.md

 # 👋 Hello!
 I'm Chelsea Celis

-💼 Back-end Developer Intern at TORO Cloud
+💼 Currently working as a Back-end Developer Intern at TORO Cloud

 🎓 Bachelor of Science in Computer Science at Holy Angel University (soon to graduate this 2024 🙏)